BerendKemper/emperjs/README.md

 <div>
     <h2>Class: <code>Logger</code></h2>
     <div>
-        An instance from this class is exported and required throughout the App's library.
-The instance can be read from the static property App.logger.
+        An instance from this class is exported and required throughout the Server's library.
+The instance can be read from the static property Server.logger.
     </div>
 </div>